Tip 13 - Your Green Holiday Kitchen

 Learn more about cooking safely in our Healthy Home Tip: Skip the non-stick.

-- For safer cooking, we suggest cast iron, stainless steel and oven-safe glass.
+- For safer cooking, we suggest cast iron and oven-safe glass.
 Yes, there are many new products on the market, but most companies won't tell you exactly what's in them.
 Even if they're advertised as "green" or "not non-stick," manufacturers do not have to release their safety data to the public.

 STORE AND REHEAT LEFTOVERS SAFELY